skorokithakis/support-email-bot/support_documentation/dead-mans-switch.md

 ### Interval rules
 - Numbers don't need to be sequential (e.g., "30,60,100" is valid)
 - Free accounts: Fixed at "1,2" (shown in dropdown, not changeable)
-- Premium accounts: Custom intervals via text field
+- Premium accounts: Either templated intervals (see below), or custom intervals via text field

+## UI

+There are some links at the top of each page: Home, Account, Log, Pricing (for free users) Help, and Sign out.
+"Home" is where the messages are listed.
+"Account" is the user's general account info (email, password, Telegram, web, subscription info, etc).

 ## Account types